64ZooLane/wag1/README.md

 -  Copy your authorization token

 -  Navigate to ./config/tokens.txt (If the file does not exist, you may need to make one yourself)
--  Submit your token(s) into the text file split up with a newline (pressing enter).
+-  Submit your token(s) into the text file split up with a newline (pressing enter)

 # Help